crisperdue/prooftoys-site/content/language-intro.md

 {{% /preblock %}}

 **Explanation.** Quantifiers are not fundamental concepts in this logic.
 They are defined predicates that take an argument that is a collection.
-The universal quantifier predicate is named `forall` and displayed as `∀`.
+The universal quantifier predicate is named "forall" and displays as `∀`.
-The existential quantifier is named `exists` and displayed as `∃`.
+The existential quantifier is named "exists" and displays as `∃`.

 The term `{x. p x}` can be read as set notation, as something like "the collection of `x` that have the property `p`".